abaluni/RestAutomation/README.md

 # RestAutomation
-This is maven project to test REST API through REST Assured
+This is maven project to test REST API through REST Assured Java library.